-This is of course simple stuff, however the hidden flaw is that it is mathematically incorrect for the logarithmic or dB units which are commonly used.
-The example in Table 1 using both linear and logarithmic methods demonstrates this:
+This is of course simple stuff however the hidden flaw is that it is mathematically incorrect for the logarithmic or dB units which are commonly used.
+The example in Table 1 using both linear and logarithmic methods to demonstrate this:

 The mathematically correct answer is 3 dB, which is given by the linear maths.
 In this example, the error caused by attempting to average logarithms is massive, 47 dB.